core-wg/oscore/draft-ietf-core-object-security.md

 - The "unprotected" field includes:

    * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
-All leading zeroes SHALL be removed when encoding the Partial IV, i.e. the first byte (if any) SHALL never be zero.
+All leading zeroes SHALL be removed when encoding the Partial IV, i.e. the first byte SHALL NOT be zero unless the Partial IV is the byte string 0x00.
 This parameter SHALL be present in requests.
 In case of Observe ({{observe}}) the Partial IV SHALL be present in responses, and otherwise the Partial IV SHOULD NOT be present in responses.

    * The "kid" parameter.
 The value is set to the Sender ID (see {{context}}).
 All leading zeroes SHALL be removed when encoding the Sender ID, i.e. the first byte (if any) SHALL never be zero.
 This parameter SHALL be present in requests and MAY be omitted in responses.